baurine/quick-gitbook/README.md

 1. Copy `config/users_whitelist.example.yml` to `config/users_whitelist.yml`, edit it if you want
 1. Run `bin/rails s` to start the server
 1. After you feel it is ok, you can deploy to yourself cloud server
+1. In your cloud server, make sure it can fetch code from github

 ## Why I do this

 I put my study note in github, in different repos, and organize them as gitbook (has a SUMMARY.md for every repo).
 But I don't want to import them to [gitbook.com](https://www.gitbook.com/) one by one, neither want to put a `_book` folder inside the repo.
-I want a service likes [JitPack.io](https://jitpack.io/), [SourceGraph](https://about.sourcegraph.com/), [GitPitch](https://gitpitch.com/), you can directly append your repo link after above links then get what you want immediately.
+I want a service likes [JitPack.io](https://jitpack.io/), [Sourcegraph](https://about.sourcegraph.com/), [GitPitch](https://gitpitch.com/), you can directly append your repo link after above links then get what you want immediately.

 ## How it works